curv3d/curv/docs/Shape_Atlas.rst

    on Yoda, and the whole implementation is twice as complex.

 .. _`Signed Distance Fields for Polygon Soup Meshes`: http://run.usc.edu/signedDistanceField/XuBarbicSignedDistanceField2014.pdf

+I'll begin by using voxel arrays, since they are the industry standard.
+I'll use a separate tool (which I hope is already available) to convert a mesh to a 3D texture SDF, stored in a KTX file.
+I'll extend Curv to import these KTX files.

 Voxel Arrays
 ------------